jasonbellamy/graphql-guide/source/queries.md

 }
 ```

+> The name of the operation is optional, however it's generally useful for debugging purposes.

-However, if you are just sending a single operation without variables or directives, you can leave out the name, and if it is a `query`, you can leave that keyword out too:
+If you are just sending a single `query` operation (a query) without a name, variables or directives, you can leave out the `query` keyword too:

 ```
 {